 His father is working in Rome this month.

-We do use verbs which express states and are normally not used with the Present Progressive.
-Watch the difference in meaning.
+► Verbs that express states are normally not used with the Present Progressive.
+If they are used, watch the difference in meaning.

 My friend is preparing for his exams.